centralnicgroup-opensource/rtldev-middleware-java-sdk/README.md

 ... and also include the above xml part of the `Using Maven standalone` chapter.

 Now `mvn install` will produce that package version and will make it available within your project.
-See our demonstration app which you can find [here](https://github.com/hexonet/java-sdk-demo).

 ### Usage Examples